onflow/cadence/docs/language/syntax.md

 ## Semicolons

-Semicolons (;) are used as statement separators.
+Semicolons (;) are used as separators between declarations and statements.
-A semicolon can be placed after any statement, but can be omitted if only one statement appears on the line.
+A semicolon can be placed after any declaration and statement, but can be omitted between declarations and if only one statement appears on the line.

-Semicolons must be used to separate multiple statements if they appear on the same line – exactly one semicolon between each pair of statements.
+Semicolons must be used to separate multiple statements if they appear on the same line.

 ```cadence
 // Declare a constant, without a semicolon.